cenk-idris/stock_market/README.md

 - Users can view their current balance and list of owned stocks in the wallet screen.
 - The balance is displayed in a formatted currency style.

+## Potential Improvements and Challenges

+- **Bloc Architecture:** The current implementation of Blocs is tightly coupled and does not fully adhere to [best practices](https://bloclibrary.dev/architecture/#bloc-to-bloc-communication).
+Specifically, Bloc-to-Bloc communication should be managed through events to avoid tight coupling and enhance modularity.

+- **Project Structure:** The current structure of the project is monolithic, making it less scalable and harder to maintain.
+Multiple responsibilities are being handled within the same Blocs, which violates the single responsibility principle.
+To improve this, Blocs should be refactored to have a single responsibility, leading to a more modular and maintainable architecture.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.